guireiso/omicscope/docs/input.rst

    </div>

 Snapshot
 --------

-The Snapshot method is an alternative option in OmicScope that allows for the analysis of multiple studies (omics) by importing pre-analyzed data from other platforms.
+The Snapshot method is an alternative option in OmicScope that allows for the analysis of multiple 'omics studies, importing pre-analyzed data from other platforms.

 To use the Snapshot method, the user needs to upload a CSV or Excel file organized as follows:

 #.
-First row: **ControlGroup: INSERT_HERE_YOUR_CONTROL**
+First row: **ControlGroup: LIST_YOUR_CONTROL_HERE**
 #.
-Second row: **Experimental: INSERT_HERE_YOUR_EXPERIMENTAL_GROUPS_SEPARATED_BY_COMMAS**
+Second row: **Experimental: LIST_YOUR_EXPERIMENTAL_GROUPS_SEPARATED_BY_COMMAS**
 #.
-Subsequent rows: A table containing the following columns: 'Accession', 'gene_name', 'log2(fc)', and either 'pvalue' or 'pAdjusted'.
-This table structure is mandatory and must be included in file starting from the third row.
+Third row: A table header containing the following values: 'Accession', 'gene_name', 'log2(fc)', and either 'pvalue' or 'pAdjusted'.
+#.
+Subsequent rows: The molecular data to fill the columns listed in the third row.

-It is important to note that Snapshot contains a limited amount of information, which means that not all plots and enrichment analyses are available.
-However, once the data is imported into OmicScope, it can be exported as an .omics file and used in the Nebula module.
+It is important to note that Snapshot contains a comparatively limited amount of information, which means that not all plots and enrichment analyses will be available.
+Nevertheless, once the data is imported into OmicScope, it can still be exported as an .omics file and used in the Nebula module.

-Additional Informations
+Additional Information
 -----------------------

-Users can also define and optimize any extra parameters that are in the OmicScope function.
+Users can also define any of the following additional parameters that are in the OmicScope function to optimize their analysis.

 #.
-   **ControlGroup** (default = None): Users can define a control group ('ControlGroup=None', default) to perform comparisons against a specific group (this group has to be explicitly defined in the 'Conditions' column on the pdata table).
+   **ControlGroup** (default, ControlGroup = 'None'): Users can define a control group to perform comparisons against a specific group.
+The name of this group has to be explicitly defined in the 'Conditions' column on the pdata table.

 #.
-   **ExperimentalDesign** (default = 'static'): Comparisons among independent groups are called 'static' experimental designs.
-On the other hand, if the experiment takes into account several time points, then it is performing a 'longitudinal' experimental design (in this case, a pdata table must present a 'TimeCourse' column).
+   **ExperimentalDesign** (default, ExperimentalDesign = 'static') (options: 'static', 'longitudinal'): Comparisons among independent groups are called static experimental designs.
+However, if the experiment takes into account several time points of related samples, then it is performing a longitudinal experimental design. **Note:** in this case, the pdata table must present a 'TimeCourse' column.

 #.
-   **pvalue** (default = 'pAdjusted'): Defines the type of statistics used to report differentially regulated proteins.
-The options are nominal p-value ('pvalue'), Benjamini-Hochberg adjusted p-value ('pAdjusted'), or Tukey post-hoc correction ('pTukey', only for multiple group comparisons in static experiments).
+   **pvalue** (default, pvalue = 'pAdjusted') (options: 'pvalue', 'pAdjusted', 'pTukey'): Defines the type of statistics used to report differentially regulated proteins.
+The options are nominal p-value ('pvalue'), Benjamini-Hochberg adjusted p-value ('pAdjusted'), or Tukey post-hoc correction ('pTukey', only available for multiple group comparisons in static experiments).

 #.
-   **PValue_cutoff** (default = 0.05): Statistical cutoff to consider proteins differentially regulated.
+   **PValue_cutoff** (default, PValue_cutoff = 0.05): Statistical cutoff to consider proteins differentially regulated, represented in decimal format.

 #.
-   **FoldChange_cutoff** (default = 0): Cutoff of abundance ratio to consider proteins differentially regulated.
+   **FoldChange_cutoff** (default, FoldChange_cutoff = 0): Cutoff of the absolute abundance ratio to consider a protein to be differentially regulated.
+0 indicates that p-values alone are sufficient to determine dysregulation.

 #.
-   **logTransformed** (default = False): Usually, software reports abundance in nominal values, requiring a log-transformation of the values.
-If users perform transformation before the OmicScope workflow, set logTransformed=True.
+   **logTransformed** (default, logTransformed = False): Usually, analysis software reports abundance in nominal values, requiring a log-transformation of the values to normalize abundance data.
+If users performed transformation before the OmicScope workflow, set logTransformed=True.

 #.
-   **ExcludeContaminants** (default = True): Since keratins are considered sample contaminants in most studies, OmicScope can exclude them from final results.
+   **ExcludeContaminants** (default, ExcludeContaminants = True): In most studies, keratins are considered sample contaminants and are removed from analyses.
+If this is not desired, OmicScope can leave them in the final results with ExcludeContaminants=False.

 #.
-   **degrees_of_freedom** (default = 2): For longitudinal analysis, users can optimize the parameters according to their study, choosing a greater degree of freedom to perform the analysis.
+   **degrees_of_freedom** (default, degrees_of_freedom = 2): For longitudinal experiments, users can optimize this parameter according to their study, choosing a greater degree of freedom to perform the subsequent statistical analyses.
+Note that ExperimentalDesign and pdata must still be appropriately configured.

 #.
-   **independent_ttest** (default = True): If running a t-test, the user can specify if data sampling is independent (default) or paired (independent_ttest=False).
-Defaults to True.
+   **independent_ttest** (default, independent_ttest = True): If running a t-test, the user can specify if data sampling was independent (True) or paired (False).